SSG-DRD-IOT/Industrial-IoT-Workshop/setup-hardware-nuci7.md

 ## Lab Overview and Objectives

-The labs in the Intel Commercial IoT Workshop are organized in a progression that will result in each attendee building their own automated and secured, multi-device IoT network.
+The labs in this workshop are organized in a progression that will result in each attendee building their own automated and secured, multi-device IoT network.

 Start by making sure your computer, Arduino 101*, and Intel® IoT Gateway are ready for IoT development.